How an ingredient found in cat litter could help fight climate change

 In a newly published study, the researchers tested the use of zeolite, a type of cheap clay used in cat litter, treated with a small amount of copper.
 In the lab, as a stream of methane flowed through a heated tube filled with the new material, the methane turned into CO2.
 The process works even when the concentration of methane is very low.

-In theory, the CO2 could be used to make new products, from sunglasses, to vodka, to jet fuel.
+In theory, the CO2 could be used to make new products, from sunglasses to vodka to jet fuel.
 But even if it’s just released into the atmosphere, there’s a benefit.

 “When people hear that [the process creates CO2], they say, ‘Yikes, that’s not good—I know CO2 is bad for the environment,'” says Desiree Plata, an engineering professor at MIT and one of the authors of the paper.
 “But it turns out that methane is actually much worse, from a global warming perspective.
 What this allows us to do is bring immediate climate benefit into the Earth system and actually change global warming rates in our lifetime.”